Cowboys' Collins banned 5 games over substance-abuse issue - NewsBreak

 Cowboys' Collins banned 5 games over substance-abuse issue

-DALLAS — (AP) — Dallas Cowboys right tackle La'el Collins was suspended five games Friday for violating the NFL's substance-abuse policy.
+DALLAS -- Dallas Cowboys right tackle La'el Collins was suspended five games Friday for violating the NFL's substance-abuse policy.

 The suspension came a day after Collins played his first game since 2019 in the Cowboys' opener, a 31-29 loss to defending Super Bowl champion Tampa Bay.
 Collins missed all of 2020 because of a hip issue that required surgery.